 - You will find establishing a feeding routine easier; including breastfeeding

 - All bottles will always be sterilised

 - Your baby will be safe at all times

 - You will learn necessary hygiene practices

-- You will easily overcome some of the motherhood challenges, such as night-time feeding and bonding.
+- You will easily overcome some of motherhood’s challenges such as night-time feeding and bonding.

-London Governess maternity nurses know all the cues and tricks and you will have more enjoyable time with your newborn.
+London Governess’ maternity nurses know all of the cues and tricks of raising a newborn, enabling you to share more enjoyable time together.